Deepak747884/Personal-Recipe-Catalog/README.md

 #Personal Recipe Catalog

 Features:
-•	Bottom Navigation for Veg/Non-Veg \n
+•	Bottom Navigation for Veg/Non-Veg
 •	Spinner for Snack and Main Course
 •	Button for initiate recipe display
 •	Fragment to display the recipe